Cybersecurity

 Mitigating Security Risks on the Biggest Shopping Weekend of the Year

-Cyber Monday Scams are also on the rise.
-With American shoppers spending more than $10 billion during the holiday, malicious actors found yet another opportunity to take advantage of online shopping.
+Cyber Monday scams are also on the rise.
+With Cyber Monday sales reaching $12 billion during the 2023 holiday, malicious actors have yet another opportunity to take advantage of high-volume online shopping.

-Phishing scams, fraudulent websites, and unprotected financial transactions are some of the risks retailers as well as shoppers should be concerned about.
+Phishing scams, fraudulent websites, and unprotected financial transactions are some of the risks retailers and shoppers should be concerned about during these retail holidays.

 Cyberattacks Rising Over Black Friday Weekend

-Cybersecurity is a much more prominent issue for SMBs today than in previous years.
+Cybersecurity is a much more prominent issue for business of all sizes today than it has been in previous years.

-This is primarily as a result of various factors, principally a far greater sophistication in the nature of attacks and an overwhelming lack of preparation among organizations with regard to their security protocols.
+There are a variety of factors at play here, including a far greater sophistication in the nature of attacks and an overwhelming lack of preparation among organizations with regard to their security protocols.

-With attackers upping their efforts over Black Friday weekend, it’s more important than ever for businesses and consumers alike to stay vigilant and protect their data.
+With cybercriminals lurking in the shadows during Black Friday weekend, it’s more important than ever for businesses and consumers alike to stay vigilant and protect their data.

 Businesses on Black Friday

-After all, we know how much damage can be done to an organization that is not prepared for the consequences of an attack.
+This is why it’s so important to address your organization’s cybersecurity needs all year round, so you have a plan for events like Black Friday and Cyber Monday.
+After all, we know how much damage can be done to an organization that is not prepared for the consequences of an attack

 The Human Element